OHRC Frequenly Asked Questions (FAQ's)

 Can an employer ask for a driver’s licence, when I am applying for a job?

 The Human Rights Code says employers must not use application forms or ask questions of job applicants, which directly or indirectly ask them to give information about a “ground of discrimination”.
 For example, asking for information about a driver’s licence, when it may not be an essential duty of the job, may prevent or discourage someone from applying for a job - such as a person with a disability who is limited in their ability to drive.
-Also, asking a job applicant to
+Also, asking a job ap

 Can I fire a woman whose pregnancy is preventing her from doing the job she was hired to do?